FRASER VALLEY ACADEMY OF DANCE604-826-0097

 Classical Ballet School

-Classical Ballet StudentThe Classical Ballet School offers training in classical ballet (Russian Vaganova and British Royal Ballet styles with RAD syllabus), pointe, variations, national dance, conditioning, and contemporary dance, as well as ISTD Modern Theatre Dance.
-Students may perform in The Nutcracker and the Annual Performances.
+The Classical Ballet School offers training in classical ballet, pointe, variations, national dance, conditioning, lyrical and contemporary dance, as well as ISTD Modern Theatre Dance.
+Students perform in The Nutcracker and the Annual Performances.

 Pre-School Dance Classes (ages 3-5 yrs)

 While our school year classes normally require a commitment from September to June, we understand that 10 months can be a long duration for our very young students.
-The November and March performances are held in our largest studio, while the June performance is part of our Annual School Performance at the Clarke Theatre.
-(View Schedules)
+We offer flexibility in enrolment so that students can change to another activity, and return to attend more classes in a later month.

 Ballet Pre-Primary and Primary Classes (ages 5-7 yrs)

-Students are introduced to the basics of dance in the Ballet Preparation and Ballet 1 Foundation levels, developing musicality and creative movement.
+Students are introduced to the basics of dance in the Ballet Pre-Primary, Primary and Ballet 1 Foundation levels, developing musicality and creative movement.
 Children learn the basics of the balance, posture, flexibility, strength and discipline required for all dance forms.
 Classes are based on a combination of Vaganova, Cecchetti and Royal Academy of Dance syllabus.
 (View Schedules)

 Ballet Levels 1-12